jamierachael/BALANCE-REACT/README.md

 ![BALANCE-VUE-PATIENT - Demo](demo/Patient-gif.gif)

+Provider Portal View:

 ### To Demonstrate App
 > Open deployed link in browser

 ## Summary

 Balance is a website designed to intergrate communication between mental health service providers and clients.
-This was built using Vue.js.
+This was built using Vue.js, Material CSS, MongoDB, Express, and, Node.

 How it works: